smathot/materials_for_P0014/P0014.1+2/manuscript/md/crossexp.md

 First we compared the Attention-Toward and No-Attention-Bias models.
 This showed strong evidence in favor of the No-Attention-Bias model (BF = 16.8), suggesting that the lack of an effect in the predicted direction was not due to insufficient statistical power.
 Next we compared the Attention-Away and No-Attention-Bias models.
 This showed moderate evidence in favor of the Attention-Away model (BF = 8.7).
 (For reference, a classical one-sided paired-samples t-test also revealed an effect of Probe Brightness: t(29) = 2.7, p = .005)

-In summary, a Bayesian analysis reveals moderate evidence that, across the two experiments, attention was biased away from, rather than toward, the probe that matched the content of visual working memory.
+In summary, a Bayesian analysis revealed moderate evidence that, across the two experiments, there was a sustained attentional bias away from, rather than toward, the probe that matched the content of visual working memory.